LauraVEkris/openrowingmonitor/docs/README.md

 ### Rowing Metrics

 OpenRowingMonitor implements a physics model to simulate the typical metrics of a rowing boat based on the pull on the handle.
 The physics model can be tuned to the specifics of a rower by changing some model parameters in the configuration file, where we also provide these [settings for machines known to us](Supported_Rowers.md).
-The underlying V1 physics engine has been validated against a Concept2 PM5 in over 300 sessions (totalling 2.5 million meters), and results deviate less than 0.05% for every individual rowing session.
+The underlying physics engine is structurally validated against a Concept2 PM5 in over 300 sessions (totalling 2.5 million meters), and results deviate less than 0.1% for every individual rowing session.

 OpenRowingMonitor can display the following key metrics on the user interface: